1. How does BlephEx® work?

-Answer: Blepharitis and Dry Eye Disease is caused by a low-grade, chronic inflammation of the eyelids, that gets worse throughout a patients lifetime, damaging the glands that produce normal tears and eventually leading to blepharitis and dry eye disease.
+Answer: Blepharitis and Dry Eye is caused by a low-grade, chronic inflammation of the eyelids, that gets worse throughout a patient's lifetime.

-Answer: BlephEx is performed in doctors offices all over the world.
-On our website go to our DOCTOR LOCATOR MAP (make this an active link) to find a practice near you who performs the treatment.
+Answer: BlephEx® is performed in doctors offices all over the world.
+On our website go to our DOCTOR LOCATOR MAP to find a practice near you who performs the cleaning procedure.
 Enter your zip code or use the + (plus) button to simply zoom in to your area.

 3. Does insurance cover the cost?

 Answer: No, BlephEx® is a brand new cleaning procedure and is not covered by insurance.
 It is a private pay procedure.

 Answer: We don't keep track of what offices charge for BlephEx®.
 Each practice is different depending on geographic location.
 The best thing to do is to call the practice near you and find out.

 5. How many times should I have the BlephEx® procedure performed?

 Answer: Just like the mouth is full of bacteria and needs constant and regular hygiene as part of a healthy lifestyle.
 It is recommended that BlephEx® be repeated every 4 to 6 months.

 Answer: Your doctor will put in numbing drops which make the cleaning procedure more comfortable.
 Most patients report a tickling sensation, but no pain.
 The harder your doctor presses on your lids during the cleaning procedure, the MORE comfortable the cleaning procedure will be!

 7. Will BlephEx® cleaning procedure interfere with my glaucoma medicines?